 - How they feel about themselves

 When David and I notice an unhealthy way our kids are responding, we have begun to first look at ourselves.
 We have agreed to, in a loving non-blaming way, examine ourselves.
-If it is not either of you, then pray and ask the Holy Spirit to guide you to the mirror they are reflecting.
+This task is very humbling and not so easy to do.
+If the behavior you are seeing is not either of you, then pray and ask the Holy Spirit to guide you to the mirror they are reflecting.

 Some other mirrors your children may be reflecting are: